salehmuhaysin/evtxtoelk/README.md

-This script used to push evtx files to elasticsearch database change the values for:
+This script used to push evtx files to elasticsearch database

+evtx -> xml -> dict -> elasticsearch

+open the evtxtoelk.py and change the values for:

->evtx_dir: folder contains all evtx files
+>>evtx_dir: folder contains all evtx files

->index: index to push to on the database
+>>index: index to push to on the database

->url: URL for the elasticsearch database
+>>url: URL for the elasticsearch database

 special thanks to Dragos [dgunter] developing the base line of this script https://github.com/dgunter/evtxtoelk